freenas/freenas-docs/userguide/storage.rst

 encryption to work.
 A failure or misconfiguration of any of these can prevent successful replication.

-Replication logs are located in :file:`var/log/zettarepl.log`.
+All replication logs are located in :file:`/var/log/zettarepl.log`.
+You can inspect logs of any specific replication task by clicking on it's state.

 SSH
 ^^^